maarten-pennings/303WIFILC01/4-display/readme.md

  - `W` is for white (O for orange, Y for Yellow, G for green, B for blue and somehow S for red).

-For example [ELT5361BY](http://www.yitenuo.com/product/display/three/ELT-5361.html) is and 0.56 3-digit Yellow  common Anode display from Etnel LED technology.
+For example [ELT5361BY](http://www.yitenuo.com/product/display/three/ELT-5361.html) is a 0.56 inch 3-digit Yellow  common Anode display from Etnel LED Technology.

 I believe the internal schematics of the display, and the pinning is as follows.
+DIG1, DIG2, DIG3 and DIG4 are the common cathode pins of the four digits.
+The segment pins are labeled A, B, C, D, E, F, G and P (decimal point).
 Note the DIG2 digit does have a "decimal point", but it is not connected.
-It is wired to the two dots of the colon.
+Its P is wired to the two dots of the colon.
-Again, DIG1, DIG2, DIG3 and DIG4 are the common cathode pins of the four digits.
-The segment pins are labeled A, B, C, D, E, F, G and P (decimal point).

 ![display internal](disp-intl.png)

 I have confirmed this on the 303WIFILC01 board (with a current and voltage limited probe).

-The photo in the first section also shows the display pinout, and it has a diagram of the which segment is A-G or P.
+The photo in the first section also shows the display pin-out, and it has a diagram of the which segment is A-G or P.

 ## Connection